kelsdoerksen/giga-connectivity/docs/index.md

 Below highlights the results for the Random Forest models predicting binary connectivity for schools per country.

 ### Botswana (BWA)
-Total number of uniques schools: 966
+&rarr; Total number of uniques schools: 966
-Number of schools in test set with connectivity: 104 Number of schools in test set without connectivity: 90
+&rarr; Number of schools in test set with connectivity: 104 &rarr; Number of schools in test set without connectivity: 90

 * The hard predictions were right 75.26% of the time
 * Average accuracy with 5-fold cross validation is: 72%